singhashutosh211/JS-DEV-TRAINING/README.md

 # JS-DEV-TRAINING
-A repo that is being created to track m Everday Learning.
+A repo that is being created to track my Everday Learning.